+Description

-Description: A sediment forebay is a post-construction practice consisting of an excavated pit, bermed area, or cast structure combined with a weir, designed to slow incoming stormwater runoff and facilitating the gravity separation of suspended solids.
+A sediment forebay is a post-construction practice consisting of an excavated pit, bermed area, or cast structure combined with a weir, designed to slow incoming stormwater runoff and facilitate the gravity separation of suspended solids.
 This practice is different from a sediment trap used as a construction period SCM.

-Advantages/Benefits:
+Advantages/Benefits

 Provides pretreatment of runoff before delivery to other SCMs.